rails/rails/guides/source/association_basics.md

 ### The `belongs_to` Association

-A `belongs_to` association sets up a one-to-one connection with another model, such that each instance of the declaring model "belongs to" one instance of the other model.
+A `belongs_to` association sets up a connection with another model, such that each instance of the declaring model "belongs to" one instance of the other model.
 For example, if your application includes authors and books, and each book can be assigned to exactly one author, you'd declare the book model this way:

 ```ruby
 class Book < ApplicationRecord